chengqianxian/survregVB/README.md

 ## Overview

 `survregVB` is an R package that provides Bayesian inference for log-logistic accelerated failure time (AFT) models used in survival analysis as a faster alternative to Markov chain Monte Carlo (MCMC) methods.
-The details of the Variational Bayes algorithms with and without shared frailty can be found in Xian et al., [(2024a)] (https://doi.org/10.1007/s11222-023-10365-6) and [(2024b)]  (https://doi.org/10.48550/ARXIV.2408.00177) respectively.
+The details of the Variational Bayes algorithms with and without shared frailty can be found in [Xian et al., (2024a)](https://doi.org/10.1007/s11222-023-10365-6) and [Xian et al., (2024b)](https://doi.org/10.48550/ARXIV.2408.00177) respectively.

 ## Installation